 Students are required to pay back all federal student loans borrowed according to the terms of the Master Promissory Note.
 When it comes time to repay your Federal Direct Student Loan, you will need to select a repayment plan.
 There are several repayment plans to choose from.
 How much you pay and how long you take to repay your loans will vary depending on the repayment plan you choose.
 Consolidation loans also have varying repayment plans.

-The most common repayment plan options are: standard, extended, graduated, income contingent, income-based and pay as you earn.
+The most common repayment plan options are: Standard, Extended, Graduated, Income Contingent, Income-Driven and Income-Sensitive.
 For detailed descriptions of each repayment plan option, visit the Federal Student Aid website.
 Please Note: students seeking face-to-face guidance may contact One-Stop Student Services in order to schedule an appointment with a Financial Aid Specialist.

 The U.S. Department of Education's Federal Student Aid website features a Repayment Estimator.
 This is a personalized tool you can use to explore repayment options based on your income.
 You'll need your federal FSA ID to log in and access your actual loan information.